License GuideSOC 21-1023

 License.

-A licensed mental health counselor assesses and treats people struggling with mental health conditions, emotional disorders, and substance abuse issues.
-Daily work involves conducting one-on-one and group therapy sessions, intervening during mental health crises, managing client cases, and advocating for their needs.
-Counselors also develop prevention programs and provide education to help clients build coping skills and address underlying problems.
+A licensed mental health counselor assesses and treats clients dealing with mental health conditions, emotional difficulties, or substance abuse issues.
+Day-to-day work includes conducting individual and group therapy sessions, intervening during crises, managing client cases, and advocating for patient needs.
+Counselors also develop prevention programs and provide education to help clients build coping skills and work toward recovery.
+The role requires strong listening abilities and the capacity to support people through their most challenging moments.

 At a Glance